davidlaprade/davidlaprade.github.io/_posts/2016-4-23-inserting-breakpoints-in-elixir.md

 ---
 title: "Breakpoints in Ruby and Elixir"
-excerpt: "Like many Ruby developers, I've been learning some Elixir on the side.
-Knowing how to set and interact with breakpoints in a language is crucial to efficient debugging.
+excerpt: "Knowing how to set and interact with breakpoints in a language is crucial to efficient debugging.
 Here's a side-by-side comparison of breakpoints in Ruby and Elixir."
 ---

 Like many [Ruby](https://en.wikipedia.org/wiki/Ruby_(programming_language))